polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 resulting lambda node's **[.arguments]** node as arguments to your Hyperlambda file invocation.

-The resolver will never return files directly, but is only able to execute Hyperlambda files, so by default there is no way to get static files, unless you create a Hyperlambda endpoint that returns a static file somehow.
+The resolver will never return files directly, but is only able to execute Hyperlambda files, so by default there is no way to get static files starting with _"magic/"_ as the URL, unless you create a Hyperlambda endpoint that returns a static file somehow.

 The default resolver will only allow the client to resolve files inside your _"/files/modules/"_ folder and _"/files/system/"_ folder.
 This allows you to safely keep files that parts of your system